romrawinjp/romrawinjp.github.io/content/projects/wish_star.md

 ![star expression](https://media.entertainmentearth.com/assets/images/6396974a5c024e69bb39d26c41c7ea5exl.jpg)

 I also use plain flannel cloth but in darker color.
-Cut to the shapes of eyes and mounth of the star's expression you chose.
+Cut to the shapes of eyes and mouth of the star's expression you chose.

 Ensemble!
 Sew all parts together and glue the face.
-You get your wish star now 😊
+You get your wishing star now 😊

 ![small star](/images/project/crochet/small_star.jpg)
 🌟 Don't forget to make a wish!